mjevans/web-chpass/INSTALL.md

 The template is implemented with the Perl Template Toolkit (http://template-toolkit.org/).

-The template must submit (POST) a form with the following
+The template must produce a web page that submits (POST) a form with the following parameters:
-parameters:

 * action - Value must be "chpass".
-	* strict_checks - 1 to enable checks for bad passwords.
-This is
-	  ignored unless bad password checking is configured as optional.
 * username
 * old_passwd
 * new_passwd
 * new_passwd2

 The available template variables are:

-	message.content - If not empty, a status message to display.
+* message.content - If not empty, a status message to display.

-	message.class - The class of the status message.
+* message.class - The class of the status message.
 Either "alert" (default) or "success".

-	form.enable - Boolean true if the change password form should be displayed.
+* form.enable - Boolean true if the change password form should be displayed.

-	form.enable_badpw_check - Boolean true if the user should be given the option of enabling/disabling the bad password checks.

-	form.username - Default value of the username field.
+* form.username - Default value of the username field.

-	form.badpw_check - Default value (1 or 0) of the bad password
-	check selection (if enabled).

 ## LDAP Notes